AGFarms/derbyfish-flow/README.md

 ### The Real Fish Catching Experience

-When an angler catches a fish and gets verified by DerbyFish's sanctioning body, they receive a **Fish NFT** - a permanent, non-transferable digital asset that represents their actual catch.
+When an angler catches a fish and it gets verified by DerbyFish's sanctioning body, they receive a **Fish NFT** - a permanent, non-transferable digital asset that represents their actual catch.
 This NFT contains both public core information and private metadata fields:

 **Core Public Information** (always visible):
 - Species name and scientific classification